Welcome to the Community Data Program!

 The Resources pages contain a great deal of valuable information, including some program basics and instructions for using some of the data sets.
 If you do not have it already, you and other members from your organization will need to download the program Beyond 20/20 in order to open many of the data files (identified by the extension .IVT).
-The Data and Catalogue Resources page also contains a document outlining how to use Beyond 20/20, as well as links to instructional videos.
+The Tools for Using the Data page also contains a document outlining how to use Beyond 20/20, as well as links to instructional videos.

 Registration with the Community Data Program

 Individual users must register at https://communitydata.ca/user/register.
 User registration is free, and there are no limits to the number of people within your organization who can register, or the number of tables each user can download.
 Registered individuals will be granted full access to the data within one or two business days after registering.
 A member of the CDP team will have to verify the identity of anyone registering with an email address that does not correspond to their organization (e.g. @gmail.com).
 Please notify us of this request by email prior to requesting an account.